 Identification of risks

-The risk mitigation steps are based on determining the path in control of the risk.
-Operational risk management has four ways to mitigate risk: transferring, avoiding, accepting, and controlling.
 Transfer: Transfer of risks to other companies and institutions.
 Typically, outsourcing is done by a company outsourcer or an insurer.
-The mitigations need to align to the ultimate operational risk management framework of the organization.
+The mitigations must align with the organization’s ultimate operational risk management framework.

 During outsourced work, management cannot assume complete control over risks.
-Ultimately insurance companies can pay for a portion of their costs by transferring the risk to insurers.
+Ultimately insurance companies can pay for some of their costs by transferring the risk to insurers.
 Among the best examples of risk transfer is cloud software.

 Because controls could be implemented by people making mistakes or the environments could be changed, it is necessary to monitor them.
 Control monitoring involves checking if controls have been properly implemented or operated.